hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 But it IS a clone!
 And if you'll remember we installed podman and set up an NGINX server running on the source of this clone, so we'd expect to see those (and we did NOT set them with cloud-init).

-Wanna, see?
+Wanna see?
 Let use `virtctl` to login and check ...

 Login to the newly running instance (centos/redhat):